Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

   2. At what interval is an update published in the past year?
   3. Who or what is responsible for increasing the version number?
   4. There's currently three (or four) active branches.<br/>
-     Was that always the case?
+     Is that all there ever was?

 <small>Press **S** to see the answers.</small>